-Please mark your calendars!
-The Quaker Institute for the Future’s 2022 Summer Research Seminar will take place by Zoom from August 8-12, 2022.
-Registration will begin on May 1 and will close on July 15.
-There is no registration fee; instead, participants are encouraged to make a donation to QIF that is within their means.
+The Quaker Institute for the Future’s 2022 Summer Research Seminar was held from August 8-12, 2022 using Zoom.
+There was no registration fee; instead, participants in QIF videoconferencing seminars are encouraged to make a donation to QIF that is within their means.

-Please share this notice with Monthly and Yearly Meetings, Quaker groups and anyone else who might be interested in participating this year.
+Please share this notice with Monthly and Yearly Meetings, Quaker groups and anyone else who might be interested in participating next year.

 QIF Summer Research Seminars create a venue for spirit-led research using Quaker methods of discernment and reflection.
-The seminars are centered around research presentations that include time for questions, clarification, and discussion, followed by a time of collaborative discernment conducted as a “meeting for worship for sharing.”
+The seminars are centered around research presentations that occur within a setting of collaborative discernment conducted as a “meeting for worship for sharing.”
+Emphasis is placed on supporting those who choose to present the work that they are doing through worship together, along with additional time for questions, clarification, and discussion.
 Time is also reserved for theme-based discussions, worship sharing, artistic and other creative sharing, and informal interactions among participants.
 More information about summer research seminars is available here.

 We welcome those who wish to make a plenary presentation followed by worshipful discernment including all in attendance, as well as those who just wish to attend without making a formal presentation.